<em>Calamagrostis</em>: planting, growing and care

 Propagation

-1. Lift a clump by digging wide enough and gently lifting it from soil so as not to damage roots.
+1. Dig up a clump by digging wide enough around it and gently lifting it from the soil to avoid damaging the roots.

 2. Divide it into several pieces.
-Ensure each has roots.
+Ensure each piece has roots.
 Preferably use pieces taken from the outer edge of the clump.

-See also our video tips on dividing grasses:
+Discover our video tips on dividing grasses:

 Combining Calamagrostis in the garden